Organizational Structure

 WP5 focuses on the structured development and integration of clinical sites into the NUM Study Network.
 It ensures that all participating locations are equipped, connected, and prepared to contribute actively to high-quality, multi-center clinical and clinical-epidemiological research.

-In the implementation phase (07/2025-06/2030), WP5 supports the broader rollout of NUM Study Network to clinical sites nationwide.
+During the implementation phase (07/2025–06/2030), WP5 supports the broader rollout of the NUM Study Network to clinical sites nationwide.

 Key activities include:

-• Establishing centralized contact points at each site for study and collaboration inquiries
+• establishing centralized contact points at each site for study and collaboration inquiries;

-• Cataloguing site-specific infrastructures and research expertise
+• cataloguing site-specific infrastructures and research expertise;

-• Supporting the use of tools for feasibility assessments and pre-screening
+• supporting the use of tools for feasibility assessments and pre-screening;

-• Promoting internal networking and transparency across all participating sites
+• promoting internal networking and transparency across all participating sites;

-• Implementing continuous monitoring and feedback processes to ensure quality, adaptability, and sustainability
+• implementing continuous monitoring and feedback processes to ensure quality, adaptability, and sustainability.

 By strengthening site infrastructure and coordination, WP5 ensures that the NUM Study Network functions as a cohesive, scalable, and high-performing national research network.

-© NUM Study Network
+LinkedIn © NUM Study Network